Planning your response to a cyber security incident

 We’re under attack

 Someone, or something, gaining unauthorised access to your company’s information is a terrifying scenario, but it’s one we all need to plan for.
-You may wake up one morning to find all your company email addresses compromised, or your primary database available to download on the internet.
+A cyber security incident may result in you waking up one morning to find all your company email addresses compromised, or your primary database available to download on the internet.
 However the attack takes place, your response to it will be defined but just how prepared you are for it.
 That’s why early alert systems and comprehensive monitoring programmes must be undertaken.

 Someone slipped up